 If there is an allegation/incident when an individual organisation is using the school premises for a non-school activity then the school will ensure that its own safeguarding policies and procedures are followed.
-SG follows the UK Government's non-statutory guidance for keeping children safe during community activities in out-of-school settings.
+SG follows the UK Government's non-statutory guidance for After-schools clubs, community activities and tuition safeguarding guidance for providers (Department of Education, September 2023).